-Lonely Planet and the New York Times both named Canada a must visit destination in 2017.
+Lonely Planet and the New York Times have both named Canada a top travel destination for families.
 To make the most of your visit to Canada, you must enjoy Canada’s stunning National Parks in Ontario.
 All 5 of Canada’s National Parks in Ontario offer an amazing opportunity to commune with nature.
 As a bonus, 4 of the 5 National Parks in Ontario are an easy drive from Toronto.
-Last but not least, all Ontario National Parks are excellent for family travel.

 Georgian Bay Islands National Park of Canada

 Although Georgian Bay Islands National Park holds the distinction of being the smallest national park in Ontario at 13.5 km², it packs a lot of punch in terms of scenery.
 You can read more about what to do in Georgian Bay Islands National Park here.

-Tip: The largest island in Georgian Bay Islands National Park, Beausoleil Island, offers cabins and tent camping.
+Pro-Tip: The largest island in Georgian Bay Islands National Park, Beausoleil Island, offers cabins and tent camping.
 But accommodations book up fast!

-Thousand Islands National Park of Canada
+Thousand Islands National Park

-Thousand Islands National Park is a 24.4 km² area within the Thousand Islands region between Brockville and Kingston.
-The park is composed of Mallorytown Landing inland and over 20 islands within the St. Lawrence River.
-The granite-covered islands are said to be remnants of prehistoric mountains.
+Thousand Islands Park is composed of Mallorytown Landing inland and over 20 islands within the St. Lawrence River.
+The granite-covered islands are said to be remnants of a prehistoric mountain range.
 Thousand Islands National Park is also part of the Frontenac Arch Biosphere Reserve.
 A designation ascribed to the area due to its biodiversity.

-Tip: oTENTiks are a great alternative for families that do not have the camping equipment on hand but want to overnight in a park.
+Pro-Tip: oTENTiks are a great alternative for families that do not have the camping equipment on hand but want to overnight in a park.

 Bruce Peninsula National Park and Fathom Five National Marine Park

 Lined with dramatic cliffs that rise majestically from Georgian Bay, Bruce Peninsula National Park is one of the most popular summer destinations in Ontario.
 A 3.5-hour drive from Toronto, this place is one of our favorite parks to visit during the summer and is definitely a bucket list destination in Canada.
-The Park is a great place for families with several easy hikes that are perfect for families.
+Bruce Peninsula National Park in Ontario is a great place for families.
+There are several easy hikes that are perfect for families.
 Our favorite is the trek to the Grotto, a surreal swimming hole inside a cave.

 For those that are not satisfied with a day trip to Bruce Peninsula National Park, why not spend the night?
 Bruce Peninsula National Park in Ontario also has the distinction of being part of a dark sky nature preserve.
 For camping options in this Canadian National Park, book a site at Cyprus Lake Campground using Canada’s park reservation system.
 To help plan your trip, read our full guide to Bruce Peninsula National Park.

-Tip: For those that prefer to enjoy the park by day but stay in the city of the night, there are several accommodation options in the town of Tobermory, the closest city to the park.
+Pro-Tip: For those that prefer to enjoy the park by day but stay in the city of the night, there are several accommodation options in the town of Tobermory, the closest city to the park.

 Point Pelee National Park of Canada

 Another spectacular event occurs during the fall season when thousands of monarch butterflies flock to Point Pelee National Park for the annual monarch butterfly fall migration.
 An amazing spectacle perfect for families visiting Point Pelee National Park with kids.

-Tip: There are no accommodations at Point Pelee National Park.
+Pro-Tip: There are no accommodations at Point Pelee National Park.
 Visitors can find a range of accommodation types in Leamington or at Point Pelee Island.

 Pukaskwa National Park of Canada